Students in Environmental Studies can specialize further in the Area Of Concentration, building upon the core requirements in five tracks.

-Emily Saarinen (Assistant Professor of Biology & Environmental Studies): Dr. Saarinen’s primary research interests are on animal populations that are small or declining and she focuses on butterflies, many of which are state or federally-endangered.
-Dr. Saarinen uses a combination of field and laboratory based methods to evaluate the current status of small populations and couples this with museum-based research to evaluate historical population trends.
+Emily Heffernan (Assistant Professor of Biology & Environmental Studies): Dr. Heffernan’s primary research interests are on animal populations that are small or declining and she focuses on butterflies, many of which are state or federally-endangered.
+Dr. Heffernan uses a combination of field and laboratory based methods to evaluate the current status of small populations and couples this with museum-based research to evaluate historical population trends.
 In her molecular lab, she uses techniques to evaluate small tissue samples of butterflies to determine remaining levels of genetic diversity, gene flow, and inbreeding.
 Genomic scans from next-generation sequencing has recently been useful at identifying novel molecular markers for her work.
-Dr. Saarinen teaches Ecology and Introduction to Environmental Science.
+Dr. Heffernan teaches Ecology and Introduction to Environmental Science.
 In future semesters she will teach courses related to Conservation Biology, Entomology, Environmental Communication, and Ecological Management.
-Dr. Saarinen stresses the importance of quantitative data analysis, critical thinking, and working successfully in a group in all her courses.
+Dr. Heffernan stresses the importance of quantitative data analysis, critical thinking, and working successfully in a group in all her courses.

 Recognizing that the global population has tilted from being a predominately rural to a predominately urban one, students of Urban Studies set their attention on the ways in which historic and modern peoples have organized their lived environments and left imprints on eco-systems near and far.
 Essentially, Urban Studies involves study of the ways we organize our lives together in places, and the ways that we produce, understand, represent, and engage the places and landscapes that constitute the common world of human lives.
 It should be understood broadly as the study of the patterns, qualities and consequences of human settlements, as built environments and as social, cultural, economic, and political structures—all with profound implications for the way humans organize their interactions with natural systems of the planet.
 Neighborhoods, towns, cities, suburbs and metropolitan regions are the immediate contexts in which we work toward a diverse and just society, and they are the practical sites where we are compelled to confront many of the most central social, political, economic, and environmental challenges of the day.